Scripture reveals that keeping the Feast of Tabernacles is a vital part of the New Covenant, but many today are not yet aware of this truth.

 Many groups will host the Feast at various locations.
 A few of these sites appear in the sidebar of this post around mid July, and a few others may be listed as they become evident.
 Others may be searched out for your particular area.

-A few example resources for the Feast days can also be seen in the sidebar of this page.
+The schedule of Festivals for the current year appears in the Updates page.
+A few example of resources for the Feast days can also be seen in the sidebar of this page as we near the Festival times.